 One of the common concerns about electronic visas is the cost.
 With iVisa, applicants have three available options when it comes to processing time and this will determine the price.
 The three options are:

-Standard processing – your visa application is processed within 6 days, and the price is USD 80.00 (service fees included).
+Standard processing – your visa application is processed within 6 Business Days, and the price is USD 80.00 (service fees included).

-Rush processing – you will receive your visa within 4 days, and the total price of it is USD 110.00 (service fees included).
+Rush processing – you will receive your visa within 4 Business Days, and the total price of it is USD 110.00 (service fees included).

 Super rush processing – this is the fastest option.
-You will get the eVisa in only 48 hours, and you will be charged USD 130.00 (service fees included).
+You will get the eVisa in only 2 Business Days, and you will be charged USD 130.00 (service fees included).